 Hard Rock Hotel Daytona Beach

 Nothing says vacation like salty air and crashing waves.
-And seasonal Daycation Pool Passes are available through the end of the year at Hard Rock Hotel Daytona Beach!
+And seasonal Daycation Pool Passes are available certain months of the year at Hard Rock Hotel Daytona Beach!
 Take in the scenic ocean views and live music (on the weekends) while lounging poolside.
 Weekday passes range from $10-$25 per person and weekend passes range from $20-$50 per person and include self parking.

 If you’ve grabbed a weekend pass, be sure you bring your appetite to indulge in the weekend Brunch Remix.
 Offered from 11am-3pm every Saturday and Sunday, there is a dish for every palate to enjoy.
 Other perks include a live DJ on Saturday and live duo entertainment on Sundays.

 Hilton Orlando Bonnet Creek